Learn about Zero Trust Architecture

 Tags: Mod security,dome firewall,firewall,virtual firewall,website firewall

-Reading Time: 6 minutes How to Clean a Hacked Joomla!
-Site If your website host or browser has blocked your Joomla! website – it means that your website could contain malware.
+Reading Time: 6 minutes If your website host or browser has blocked your Joomla! website – it means that your website could contain malware.
 You must utilize a Joomla which is known as “remove a malware tool” to scan your website and get rid of the malware.
-Hosts will suspend accounts/websites containing…
+Hosts will suspend accounts/websites containing malware.
+Browsers will block websites—including Joomla! websites—…

 Reading Time: 6 minutes The immense wave of phishing attacks hit the users of major banks in Turkey.
 Poisoned emails dropped into the users’ inboxes to covertly penetrate their computers and give the attackers total control over those who would be unlucky to take the perpetrators’ bait.
 With sophisticated and hard-to-discover malware attached, the phishing waves spread from many…